 Option 3 would allow the project to start in July 2008.
 It would lock in the regional contribution outside of the LTCCP process.

 At this stage the WRECI project is still subject to approval by MAF of the Stage II application.
-The MAF assessment panel is meeting with GW staff on 5 June 2008.
-It is hoped that a verbal update can be given at the Council meeting.
+The MAF assessment panel is meeting again on 14 July to finalise funding.

 7. Consideration by Committees